reganbaucke/JuDGE.jl/docs/src/tutorials.md

 ```
 The two elements of this that make it a JuDGE subproblem are:

-`@expansion(model, bag)` This defines the expansion variables, and supports
+`@expansion(model, ...)` This defines the expansion variables, and supports
 standard JuMP vectorized variable declaration.
-These will be binary.
+In this case these are binary.

 `@capitalcosts` This declares an expression for the costs of investment; this
 must be linear (an `AffExpr`).